15 of the Best Native Wildflowers for the US and Canada

 Purple coneflower (Echinacea purpurea).

 Drought tolerant, purple coneflower has low to medium moisture requirements, and needs to be planted in soil that drains well.
-It can tolerate rocky, clay, and shallow soils.
+It can tolerate rocky, clay, and shallow soils, preferring a full sun location.

-When it comes to wildlife, birds appreciate the dried seed heads of purple coneflower, but deer tend to leave it alone.
+Birds appreciate the dried seed heads, but deer tend to leave it alone.

 Purple coneflower is also well known for its medicinal qualities, and is one of the species used to craft echinacea supplements.

-In the landscape, purple coneflower can be used as a specimen plant, and it also works wonderfully in borders and beds.
+In the landscape, it can be used as a specimen plant, and it also works wonderfully in borders and beds.

 Good companions for purple coneflower include black-eyed Susan, butterflyweed, common yarrow, gray goldenrod, New England aster, nodding onion, wild bergamot, and Jerusalem artichoke.